nickswetUCSD/outagesmodeling/README.md

 ### RESULTS:

-{final model data}
+>```
+FINAL MODEL___
+Final Training RMSE: 214995.14290443418
+Final Testing RMSE: 333613.7695914098
+Testing Improvement: -45811.835930722475

 It's an improvement.
 The training RMSE is still *significantly* lower than our testing RMSE, which implies that our model might be **overfit** to our current data, but it the overfit is less extreme than in the case of our baseline model.
-Testing error has gone down significantly; the improvement is ~40,000 RMSE!
+Training error has increased significantly, but what matters much more is how the testing error changed, since we'll be testing our model on *data other than our training data.* Testing error has gone down significantly; the improvement is ~40,000 RMSE!
 This means that our model is much better at predicting *for other given datasets* than our baseline model is.

 Clearly, our predictions for the number of CUSTOMERS.AFFECTED 🚶 in power outages has improved with these changes, but there are still limitations to the quality of our model.